navigation bar

 Reviewer's comments

-The Illinois River is the first river I ever paddled, so it has fond memories for me.
-While my preference runs toward Class III+ whitewater rivers, the Illinois is a favorite destination because of the scenic beauty and recollections of all the fun we have had on this river over the years.
+The Illinois River, located in the Capitol of the Cherokee Nation at Tahlequah, Oklahoma, is the first river I ever paddled, so it has fond memories for me.
+The Illinois is a favorite destination because of the scenic beauty and recollections of all the fun we have had on this river over the years.
 Anyone, regardless of age or skill level, can find something fun to do on the Illinois as long as you are not seeking whitewater excitement.
 The river is great for overnight canoe-camping trips due to the diligent efforts of the Oklahoma Scenic Rivers Commission and the Illinois River Recreation Area to develop a natural environment into a fun adventure for the whole family.
 You do need to be aware of and take precautions to avoid the many downed trees littering the riverbed during periods of higher flows, as these become boat-grabbing strainers that can cause you to lose many paddling hours while extracting a pinned boat.
 The many public access areas are ideal for those wanting frequent places to rest, use a restroom, or camp overnight.
-Public camping is allowed for up to 7 nights at a time without cost.
-The close proximity to Highway 10 and the many public access areas along the river give a safety margin that is seldom paralleled by other rivers, and the frequent general stores along the highway provide plenty of places to replenish food, beverages and ice during your trip downriver.
-Private campgrounds with flush toilets and hot/cold showers are available all along the 32 miles between Highway 62 / 10 intersection and the Highway 10 / Chewey Road turn-off.
+Public camping is allowed for up to 7 nights at a time.

 Technical Data